danja/nlp/GraphRAG/README.md

 LangChain & LlamaIndex
 "LlamaIndex provides a simple interface between LLMs and external data sources, while LangChain provides a framework for building and managing LLM-powered applications."
 ([source](https://www.analyticsvidhya.com/blog/2023/06/revamp-data-analysis-openai-langchain-llamaindex-for-easy-extraction/))

-### Where was I?

-I'm dropping everything else to crack on with the above, below is just a reminder to myself about what was on my mind previously (and gratuitous self promotion).

-Since I became aware of LLMs I'm been scratching my head trying to think of how to tie these to the Web.
-Ok, the visible Web can be seen as mostly a very large document database.
-There is also a large amount of Linked Data available on it, ie. data with more structure that could potentially be tapped into.

-I (typically) made the mistake at looking at the problem from the direction of RDF : "I wouldn't start from here".
-Thinking vaguely aropund URLs inserted at training time as shared tokens between LLMs, something, something...
-So I was planning to play around with this using _small_ language models, that I could train myself (SLiMs?).
-This did motivate me to get back to my [Hyperdata Knowledge Management System](https://hyperdata.it/hkms/) project, which mostly involves processing a SPARQL store of semantically interlinked short documents, perfect fodder for a _SLiM_.
-But...

-While I still think this could have potential, there's still a fair bit of coding for me to get the relevant HKMS bits usable in its present form, plus plenty of research/building from scratch/experimentation on the language model side.
-Whereas Wey Gu's approach I believe offers a much more immediate way in.

-Elsewhere I also have a long duration project intermittently in progress that uses machine learning, but that's much more on the signals side of things ([ELFQuake](https://elfquake.wordpress.com/current-design/), aiming to predict _some_ earthquakes).
-There's some old personal/dev history over [here](https://github.com/danja/HKMS#the-data-model).
-[My homepage](https://hyperdata.it/).